Nootropics Expert

 Methylene Blue helps Bipolar Disorder

-A study at Dalhousie University in Halifax compared the effectiveness of lamotrigine (Lamictal®) along with daily supplementation of either 195 mg or 15 mg of Methylene Blue in patients with Bipolar Disorder.
+This study at Dalhousie University in Halifax compared the effectiveness of lamotrigine (Lamictal®) along with daily supplementation of either 195 mg or 15 mg of Methylene Blue in patients with Bipolar Disorder.

 Several Bipolar Disorder patients in the study chose to continue using Methylene Blue after the study concluded.[xx]

-Methylene Blue Recommended Dosage
+Methylene Blue Dosage Recommendations

 Recommended safe doses based on clinical studies with animals and humans ranges from 0.5 – 4 mg/kg.
 So a 90 kg (200 lb.) body weight translates to 45 – 360 mg of Methylene Blue.

 The bottom line is there is no true recommended dose for Methylene Blue.
 My recommendation is start with the lowest dose of 0.5 mg/kg and see how you react.
+A repeat dose may be taken if no effects occur.

 Methylene Blue is water-soluble so you don’t need to take it with a meal, or healthy fat like some nootropics.